What you’ll need:

 Step 5.
 Laying down the paving slabs

-- Before you lay your slabs, check with a builder’s square that the string guide lines are square to the house.
-If not, adjust the guide lines.
+Before you lay your slabs, check with a builder’s square that the string guidelines are square to the house.
+If not, simply re-adjust.

-- Lay down the first slab against the house at the corner, checking its alignment with the string guideline.
-It’s important that the first slab is positioned accurately.
+Lay down the first slab against the house at the corner, checking it’s aligned with the string guideline.
+It’s crucial that the first slab is positioned accurately.

-- Carry on until you've laid all the paving slabs.
-Do a final check to make sure they're all level.
+Continue until you have laid all the paving slabs.
+Then, do a final check to make sure everything is level.

-Buy all your paving slabs at the same time so you don’t get variations in colour and texture.
+Top Tip: Buy all your paving slabs at the same time so you don’t get variations in colour and texture!

-Have you got a pressure washer?
-Use it on a low setting for cleaning your patio.
-Point it at an angle facing away from the slabs.
-Don't use it too hard or too close to the slabs or you’ll damage the surface of your paving.
+Use a pressure washer on a low setting to clean your patio.
+Point it at an angle facing away from the slabs and don’t use it too close to the slabs or you’ll damage the surface.

 To keep your patio in spotless condition, it’s worth investing in some patio cleaning products.
 Patio Magic Hard Surface Cleaner is a long-lasting antibacterial disinfectant, allowing for easy removal and prevention of green mould and algae.
 Similarly, a Black Spot Remover is a simple way to tackle black spots, lichen and tough stains.